morris-lab/PreviousCloneHunter/README.md

 rownames(sc.celltag) <- rnm
 ```

+If CellTag error correction was not planned to be performed, move to the next step to carry out binarization and metric-based filtering.
+Otherwise, before binarization and additional filtering, please move on to the CellTag Error Correction section and come back to the binarization with the collapsed matrix, ```collapsed.mtx```.

 ### 2. Binarize the single-cell CellTag UMI count matrix
 Here we would like to binarize the count matrix to contain 0 or 1, where 0 indicates no such CellTag found in a single cell and 1 suggests the existence of such CellTag.
 The suggested cutoff that marks existence or absence is at least 2 counts per CellTag per Cell.
 For details, please refer to the paper - https://www.nature.com/articles/s41586-018-0744-4
 ```r